andrewlamm/learning-the-express-way/lessons/exampleMd.md

 ### Heading 3

-#### Heading 4

-Headings 5 and 6 do work, but the styling may be messed up!
+Headings 4-6 do work, but the styling will be messed up!
 Also, the table of contents only works for up to heading 2.

 > Blockquote
 >